sankket/Self-Driving-Cars/README.md

 # Repository of My Final Year Project

-Visual Perception for Self Driving Cars
+## Visual Perception for Self Driving Cars

 Here We Developed Three Models:
 1) Lane line Detection Using OpenCV
 2) Traffic Sign Recognition
-3) Beheavioural Clonning and AV Model with Simulator(eg. Udacity and Carla Simulator)
+3) Beheavioural Clonning and AV Model with Simulator(eg. Here we used Udacity Simulator for Testing Purposes.)